danielkec/blog/_posts/2025-03-06-helidon-aot.md

 interesting findings in this benchmark.

  - **Leyden** - Build we have tested is still EA, and it gets better and better.
-What is most interesting is that from all the options, Leyden doesn't any special treatment from your application of libraries your are using.
+What is most interesting is that from all the options, Leyden doesn't need any special treatment from your application or libraries you are using.

  - **Native Image** - I was quite surprised by PGO performance!
 Those numbers just speak for themselves.
 What can get little tricky is making your application compatible with Native Image, it can take some time to figure out what should be invoked at build time and what not, where is reflection used so aggressive tree-shaking doesn't throw away something important and so on.
+Also from all the options, native image binary is the only one which doesn't need JDK to run, that can make you docker images tiny and efficient.

  - **CraC** - CRaC has got really cool with new Warp engine, now you can do snapshot even in the docker build!
 Have to look for any opened IO and close it before snapshot is done.
 Also application is performing just like normal JDK run app before snapshotting unlike the instrumented runs of Leyden or Native Image PGO.